segmentio/segment-docs/src/unified-profiles/index.md

 ### Step 2: Add connections

-Once you've selected where your customer data is stored, you must set up the connections between your data sources and Segment.
+After you've selected where your customer data is stored, you must set up the connections between your data sources and Segment.

 You can set up one of the following options:
 - [Salesforce and a data warehouse](#salesforce-and-a-data-warehouse)